 - Log-in authentication – Simply navigate to the web client log-in page and enter your username and password.
 However, this method does require initial set-up within the web management console.
 Navigate to settings, then select manage users & roles.
 Create a new role that provides the user access web forms.
 Keep in mind, all users you set up in a web forms role will count as a device fee.

-A common data collection workflow challenge we hear from customers is getting timesheets submitted from the field, then getting approval signatures from the appropriate team lead or manager.
+A common data collection workflow challenge we hear from customers is getting forms submitted from the field, then getting approval signatures from the appropriate team lead or manager.
 This isn’t surprising.
 Field team members are often mobile-based, while managers and team leads are more often office- or home-based and primarily using laptops or desktop computers.

 We hope you found this guide on using web forms to improve your business’s data collection workflows helpful.
 Device Magic’s web forms app is available for our Professional and Enterprise plan users.
 You can test out the new feature by signing up for our free 14-day trial.